How to Be Prepared During a Traffic Stop

 - You are not required to consent to a search of your car.
 If the officer searches over your objection, stay calm, and tell the officer you object to the search but do not physically resist the search.

 LegalShield provider law firms frequently assist members who receive traffic citations.
-Calling right away will help ensure an attorney is available for your court date and has time to prepare your case.
+Calling right away will help ensure a lawyer is available for your court date and has time to prepare your case.
 Become a member today.

 LegalShield provides access to legal services offered by a network of provider law firms to LegalShield Members through member-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 See a plan contract for specific state of residence for complete terms, coverage, amounts, and conditions.
 This is not intended to be legal advice.
 Please contact an attorney for legal advice or assistance.
 If you are a LegalShield member, you should contact your Provider Law Firm.